• Home page

 Marennes, oyster capital

 Located on the Seudre estuary, Marennes, once surrounded by salt marshes, is the birthplace of the oyster, which made it famous throughout the world.
-Formerly an island in the Gulf of Saintonge, now attached to the continent, Marennes has forged a solid reputation with its oyster basins and its small multi-coloured huts.
+A former island in the Gulf of Saintonge, now attached to the continent, Marennes has forged a solid reputation with its oyster ponds and small, multi-colored huts.

-The port of Cayenne and its 4 km channel is the starting point for visits to the oyster parks and the claires used to refine the oysters.
+The port of Cayenne and its 4 km channel is the starting point for visits to the oyster farms and the oyster beds where the oysters are matured.
 You can let yourself be guided through the Cité de l'Huître, on foot or by bike, to learn all about the history, culture and gastronomy of this delicate mollusk with such delicate flesh.
-The Seudre estuary supplies almost half of the oysters consumed in France.
+The Seudre estuary provides almost half of the oysters consumed in France.

 On the left bank of the Seudre, we discover one of the most beautiful villages in France: Mornac-sur-Seudre.
-With its white flowered houses, its small fishing port, its alleys and its covered markets, it is a picturesque oyster and craft village.
-Its fortified medieval church is famous for its chevet classified as a historic monument.
+With its flowery white houses, its small fishing port, its narrow streets and its covered market, it is a picturesque oyster-farming and craft village.
+Its fortified medieval church is renowned for its apse, a listed historic monument.

 La Tremblade, going up the left bank, is also a very important oyster port.